How Pixeltable Works

 5@pxt.udf

-21# Apply the UDF as a computed column
+13# Apply as a computed column — runs for every row

 3